This is my personal collection of old computer stuff. It focuses on stuff that I particularly like:

 (where I work) and where it can be see by visitors.

-Most of it is in a museum room, but some is overflowing into the Centaur lobby and halls as shown here.
+Most of it is in several museum rooms, but some is overflowing into the Centaur lobby and halls as shown here.

-Some of the stuff I have (plus a lot more) can be
+Most of the stuff I have can be

 found in the many real computer museums, but some of my